selkovjr/gt-2-thermistor-experiment/README.md

 This model is dodgy in too many ways to mention, yet it simulates the sort of gradient that could be responsible for the warp.

-Varying heat inputs to match measured temperatures at the probe reveals the following dependence of the thermistor-probe gradient on probe temperature:
+Varying model heater temperature to match measured temperatures at the probe produced the following dependence of thermistor-probe offset on probe temperature:

 ![thermal gradient](gradient.png)

-It is clearly exponential.
-It does not matter that it has a wrong sign and is 20 times too small.
-Using a scaled version of this function to adjust thermocouple measurments reduces Steinhart-Hart residuals by an order of magnitude, completely eliminating the squiggle (and thereby confirming my suspicion about its origin).

-The following model fit incorporates probe temperature adjustment with the 'realistic' approximation plotted in the above graph &mdash; the one that is a function of Kelvin temperature:
+This model is likely wrong about the magnitude of the gradient and even its direction.
+But, by what seems like a stroke of luck, it still contains useful information.
+Negating the simulated offsets and scaling them 23x minimizes the Stheinhart-Hart resuduals, completely eliminating the squiggle (and thus confirming my suspicion about its origin):

 ![adjusted model!](SH-fit.corrected.png)